hyperbrew/meta-bolt/README.md

 1. A template for easily creating new `create-script` projects (e.g. `yarn create bolt-cep`)
 2. Helper functions for use in vite plugins (e.g. syncing npm packages, emptying folders, copying files, etc)

-This package is mainly build for Hyper Brew's project, but it is open-source so feel free to try if you find it useful.
+This package is mainly build for Hyper Brew's project, but it is open-source so feel free to use if you find it useful.

 # How to build a new Bolt project with Meta Bolt